pegasystems/mmock/docs/usage.md

 # Guide
-To create mock annotate interface with `GenerateMock` annotation.
+To create mock annotate interface or class with `GenerateMock` annotation.

+In order to mock the class, the constructor has to fulfill following requirements:
+- it has to be empty or;
+- all arguments have either default value or are:
+    - primitive types
+    - collections
+- if mocked class is a sub-class, its parent class constructor has to meet the above as well

 ```kotlin
 package com.example